Queen II: Release

 After the album's completion at the end of August 1973, Queen immediately added "Ogre Battle", "Procession" and "Father to Son" to their live set lists and toured extensively.
 Once again, however, EMI delayed the album's release since the first album had only just been issued in the UK and had yet to be released in the US.
 Other problems beset the album's release: the energy conservation measures put in place during the 1973 oil crisis delayed its manufacture by several months; then, when released, John Deacon was credited as "Deacon John", and the band insisted it had to be corrected.

 Queen II was released on 8 March 1974.
 The album enjoyed chart success in the UK, peaking at number five.
 It peaked at number 49 in the US, improving on their debut album Queen, which peaked at number 83.
-In interviews the group promoted the album with a theme of "good versus evil," and made numerous public appearances to gain exposure: aside from touring in 1973, they performed BBC specials, broadcast a gig at Golder's Green Hippodrome on In Concert and appeared on John Peel's Sound of the Seventies.
+In interviews the group promoted the album with a theme of "good versus evil," and made numerous public appearances to gain exposure: aside from touring in 1973, they performed BBC specials, broadcast a gig at Golders Green Hippodrome on In Concert and appeared on John Peel's Sound of the Seventies.
 However, despite the publicity, the group received negative reviews from the media, who criticised the band for being "excessive and self indulgent."

 "Seven Seas of Rhye", along with the non-album B-side "See What a Fool I've Been", was released as a single sooner than planned due to a fortuitous circumstance.
 In February 1974, David Bowie was unable to appear on the show "Top of the Pops" to perform "Rebel Rebel", and a replacement act was urgently needed.
 Queen were booked for the show and lip-synched "Seven Seas of Rhye".
-EMI then rushed the single into release on 23 February, just five days after the television appearance was confirmed.
+EMI then rushed the single into release on 22 February, just five days after the television appearance was confirmed.
 It was the band's first hit single, peaking at number 10 in the UK charts.